 Ever wonder how much land area there is in DC by zoning district or specific zone?
 Well, wonder no more, as we sliced and diced the data, and created the DC Land Area Explorer by Zoning Type.
-This application leverages Esri‘s new select by chart category functionality in operations dashboard.
+This application leverages Esri‘s select by chart category functionality in ArcGIS dashboard.
 Data is kindly provided by our friends at DC Office of Zoning (DCOZ), the Department of Consumer and Regulatory Affairs (DCRA), and a fabulous basemap by OCTO’s DCGIS team.

 Users can select zoning categories or specific zones by clicking on the bars in the charts.
 This will update the total recorded land area calculation to just the selected zone(s).
 Alternatively, for really detailed analysis, zooming into the map and using the “select” tool in the map window allows the selection by zoning district, specific zone, or even property boundaries.